yuxinqi030812/assigment-1/README.md

 #### Task 2 -- JUnit Test Driver for Equivalence Partitioning

 Select test cases linked to your equivalence classes and implement them in the JUnit test driver located at `tests/swen90006/irms/PartitioningTests.java`.
 Use *one* JUnit test method for each equivalence class.
-Clearly identify which class each test case has been selected from.Once complete, push this script to your Git repository.
+Clearly identify which class each test case has been selected from.
+Once complete, push this script to your Git repository.

 Include this as Appendix A in your submission.

-**Note:** When writing tests for a specific method, you may use other methods to verifythat the first method works correctly.
+**Note:** When writing tests for a specific method, you may use other methods to verify that the first method works correctly.
 Additionally, you might need to execute other methodsin the class to prepare the instance for testing (see the example in `PartitioningTests.java`).

 #### Task 3 -- Boundary-Value Analysis